 I incorporated Thomas J. Cooney Jr. Associates, providing many services to police and security organizations.
 I was a consultant to smaller police agencies as far away as Wilmington, Delaware, and Allentown, Pennsylvania.
 In addition, I designed and administered promotional exams for agencies and established the organization’s list from which they would promote candidates for higher ranks.

 The 1990’s to 1999

-By 1990, I was diagnosed with prostate cancer.
+By 1990, I was diagnosed with cancer.
 After a couple major surgeries and chemo for a year, I was back on my feet and feeling like I was reborn, physically.
-Having been scared a little by the cancer, by 1993 I retired from the police department and continued building my business.
+Having been scared by the cancer, by 1993 I retired from the police department and continued building my business.
 By 1999 I met Irene Stasurak, my future wife.
 She attended one of my seminars.

 Our Lives Begin

 Irene returned in 2001 for an advanced course for detectives and our love story began.
 The book picks up the story from this point in our lives.
 Read the book!